FAQs: Admissions to QSI International School of Shenzhen

 - What documents will we be asked to show for admission to your school?

 Please see the nationality requirements above.
-Also, school records (for 2 years) and immunization records are also required, along with 2 passport photos of each parent and the child.
+Also, school records (for 2 years) and immunization records are also required, along with two passport photos of each parent and the child.

 - Do I need to translate my documents if they are not in English?